nicolehe/nicolehe.github.io/studentblogs.md

 ## STUDENT BLOGS

-[Email Nicole](mailto:nicole.he@nyu.edu) a link to your blog category for this class.
+[Email](mailto:nicole.he@nyu.edu) or message Nicole a link to your blog category for this class.